VarunS2002/Python-NSE-Option-Chain-Analyzer/README.md

 -Install missing modules using pip

--In case of network or connection errors the program doesnt't crash and will keep retrying infinitely
+-In case of network or connection errors the program doesn't crash and will keep retrying infinitely

 -If a ZeroDivisionError occurs or some data doesn't exist the value of the variable will be defaulted to 0